rust-lang/rfcs/active/0000-rename-mut.md

 interior mutability.
 However, if it were some other type, we couldn't be sure unless we audited its code, which might also be in another file.
 Finally, `some_func` might be defined in another file.
-So, the answer to the fairly simple question above depends on analyzing code in 4 or more seperate locations.
+So, the answer to the fairly simple question above depends on analyzing code in many different locations, some of which you may not have source code for.

-What does `funcb` return?

-10.
+Does `funcb` work as expected?

+Yes.

-That answer is quite a bit more straight forward and importantly only involves local reasoning about `funcb` itself and not its caller, the function it calls, or the implementation of the types it uses.
+That answer is quite a bit more straight forward and importantly only involves local reasoning about `funcb` itself and not its caller or the function it calls.

-An important thing to note is that at no point in either of the functions is a method called that requires a `&mut` - both `get()` and `set()` take a `&`.
-Furthermore, we're interested in what `c1.get()` results in, but the confounding variable are the side effects of `some_func(c2)`.
+An important thing to note is that at no point in either of the functions is a function called that takes a `&mut`.
+Furthermore, we're interested in what `c1.get()` results in, but the confounding variable are the effects of `some_func(c2)`.
 The answer for `funcb` is so much simpler not because the `&mut` reference used to pass in `c1` makes any direct guarantees about `c1` but rather because it makes a guarantee about the relationship between `c1` and `c2` - specifically that they do not reference the same object.

-`&mut` is sometimes said to provide a guarantee of mutability.
+`&mut` is sometimes said to provide a guarantee that a value may be mutated.
 Other times, it is said that it provides a guarantee of being non-aliased.
-I argue that one of those guarantees must be the basic guarantee provided by the type and that the other one must arrise from that basic guarantee.
+I argue that one of those things must be the basic guarantee provided by the type and that the other concept must arrise from that basic guarantee.

 Due to the example above, I argue that the basic guarntee of `&mut` is one of being non-aliased and that mutability arrises from this guarantee.
 It does not